 - There’s no such thing as a bad idea in Industrial Engineering - in your Bachelor’s studies, you’ll always be encouraged to come with solutions and different angles of approach.

 - Studying Industrial Engineering is flexible - you can pursue a more technical or a more management-oriented path, customising your approach to Industrial Engineering.

 - Look around and you’ll only see industrial engineers - your cup, your laptop, your scarf: everything needs someone to plan their life cycle.
 Yup, that's the Industrial Engineer.

-What are the differences between Industrial Engineering university programmes?
+What are the main differences between Industrial Engineering programmes?

 Seeing how this study option is a combination of two systems, in Industrial Engineering there isn’t a consensus on how the subject should be taught and studied.
 For instance: